AlexPD93/inspirational-quote-generator/README.md

-✨ Inspirational Quote Generator ✨
+# ✨ Inspirational Quote Generator ✨

-Create a completely serverless quote generator using AWS as our cloud back-end and NextJS/TypeScript as our front-end.
+Created a completely serverless quote generator using AWS as our cloud back-end and NextJS/TypeScript as our front-end.

-What you'll learn in this build is how to:
+### What I did:

 👨‍💻 Built a cool front-end for a quote generator